History and Techniques

-Yes, osteopathy can complement other therapeutic approaches like massage therapy and acupuncture very well.
-In the treatment of certain conditions (ie. depression, anxiety, some chronic conditions), osteopaths may also make referrals to other health care practitioners like naturopathic doctors, MD’s or psychologists for additional necessary support.
+Yes, manual osteopathy can complement other therapeutic approaches like massage therapy and acupuncture very well.
+In the treatment of certain conditions (ie. depression, anxiety, some chronic conditions), manual osteopaths may also make referrals to other health care practitioners like naturopathic doctors, MD’s or psychologists for additional necessary support.

-In your first session, you can expect to go over your health history with the osteopath as well as having a discussion about what your needs are.
+In your first session, you can expect to go over your health history with the manual osteopath as well as having a discussion about what your needs are.
 An assessment will be done, which includes observation of posture and tests to determine where treatment will be most indicated.
 With the remaining time, a treatment will be given.
 In subsequent appointments, there will be a quick assessment (in order to see what changes have occurred and again, to guide the process), and more time will be spent on treatment, which can take place with you sitting, lying face up, face down, or on your side.

 Ideally, for the assessment (and possibly for the treatment) shorts or loose/stretchy pants are worn, and if you are comfortable, a sports bra (for women) and no shirt (for men).
 Your comfort is very important however, so if you are not okay with disrobing, accommodations will be made.
 There is a blanket and heating pad handy so you will not be chilled.

-Osteopathic treatment is covered by many private insurance plans.
+Manual osteopathic treatment is covered by many private insurance plans.
 Please check with yours to see what your coverage is, as individual plans vary.
 It is important to note that osteopathy is not a service that can be directly billed to insurance companies.
 You will be given an invoice with my billing numbers on it and you will need to submit this invoice (and a doctor’s referral, if required – again, please check), to receive the reimbursement for the cost.